linkvan/linkvan-web/README.md

 3. rails server
 4. load http://localhost:3000 on your web browser.

-Plase see the linkvan-web app [contribution guidelines](CONTRIBUTING.md) for  further details regarding how to contribute to the project.
+Please see the linkvan-web app [contribution guidelines](CONTRIBUTING.md) for  further details regarding how to contribute to the project.